 11-year-old NC boy hits robber in head with machete.

-The boy was alone at a home off Yarborough Road in Mebane, North Carolina, when a woman knocked on the door around 11 a.m.
-As the boy looked outside and saw a man standing near a car, another man broke a window on the other side of the home and came in, according to a Sheriff’s Office news release.
+The boy, who was home alone Friday morning, told deputies a woman knocked on the door around 11 a.m.
+As the boy looked outside and saw a man standing near a car, another man broke a window on the other side of the home and came in, according to a news release.

 The boy went into the living room and swung the machete at the man, hitting him in the back of the head.